cryptoriums/telliot/docs/configuration.md

 Retrieve data from the contract

 Flags:
   -h, --help                     Show context-sensitive help.
       --config=STRING            path to config file
+      --config-strict-parsing    whether to return an error when the config contains unknown fields
       --contract=STRING          hex address of the contract to interract with

       --from=UINT-64             the unix timestamp to use as a starting point for the data retrieval
       --look-back=2h             how far to lookback

 ```